Little-Known Ways Automation Could Make a Big Difference for Your Organization

 I see this happen regularly within government organizations.
 There is so much to do, and rarely enough time, money, or resources to get it done.
 Many of our clients come to us with staggering bucket lists.
 They want to know how to go from putting out fires to making progress on the projects they’re passionate about.

 Does this sound familiar?
 If so, take heart—automation can help.

 What is automation?

 When I say “automation,” I’m referring to the act of automating certain processes, such as accounts payable and receivable, payroll, and other administrative functions.
 Every time you pull out a piece of paper is an opportunity to automate.

-Best of all, automation doesn’t have to be a sea change—or a significant expense.
+It doesn’t have to be a sea change.

+This is the great thing about automation.
 Even automating one or two tasks, such as posting meeting agendas online instead of in print, can make a measurable difference.
 You can take baby steps in automation and still experience its benefits.
-Plus, it can be done in a way that fits with your budget.
-In many instances, the costs associated with automation are negligible.

 It can fit within your budget.

 As I mentioned, automation tends to rely heavily on software.
 Sometimes this means making better use of software your organization already owns.
 Other times it means purchasing new software or applications.
 The encouraging thing to know is that automation typically pays for itself.
 Automating your accounts receivable process may allow you to accept ACH payments—and keep you from waiting for checks.